AbelVincze/MPackerX-commandline/README.md

 Using the included makefile, a bin folder is expected in you user/home folder, where a copy is made to allow instant usage of the compiled executable

-(!)
-To a nicer view of my codes, add the ?ts=4 param to the URL of the source files.

 ```
 USAGE: mpackerx [options] <inputfile> [-O <outputfile>]